Middlesex Regiment: Territorial force

 At the start of the First World War the four territorial battalions were sent off to their war stations: the 1/7th and 1/8th, who went to France to serve on the Western Front, and the 1/9th and 1/10th, who went to India to relieve regular troops.
 Late in 1917 the 1/9th Bn was assigned to the 18th Indian Division and served in the Mesopotamian Campaign in 1918.
 However, there was a surplus of volunteers who had sought to enlist; these men had joined the Territorial Battalions, and although the War Office wanted them to transfer to the Regular Army or the New (Kitchener's Army), the majority elected to remain with the Territorial Battalions which had enlisted them.
 General Kitchener was not in favour of the Territorials although he and other critics were silenced after the Territorials fought so well with the BEF after Mons.
 It became obvious that the First Line battalions that had gone overseas would need reinforcements almost at once and the War Office gave permission to raise Second Line Territorial Battalions and in this way the 2/7th and 2/8th were formed for service with the Western Frontier Force and the 2/10th was formed for service in the Gallipoli Campaign.
 A Third Line battalion, the 3/10th, also landed at Le Havre for service on the Western Front.

 New armies

 Additional war-formed "service" battalions were the 11th to 34th and 51st to 53rd.
 Two of these Battalions (17th and 23rd) were recruited from footballers and were known as the Football Battalions.
 In October 1966 the regiment paid a then record sum of £900 for the Victoria Cross awarded to Private Robert Edward Ryder, of the 12th (Service) Battalion, for bravery during the Battle of the Somme.

+Labour units

+The 1916 introduction of conscription saw the 30th and 31st (Works) battalions raised to accommodate British citizens who were the sons of enemy aliens.
+These were non-combatant units that provided labour to support the British war effort.
+From 1917 to 1918 eight independent companies of the Middlesex Regiment were additionally raised to provide labourers for service in France.